BeScala/AkkaNetworkPingReference/README.md

 An ```ask``` will return a ```Future``` giving you a handle to a (future) result.
 Note that due to type erasure, you will need to apply ```mapTo``` to indicate the correct return type.
 Next, you'll finish things off by installing callbacks on it to handle successful completion or failure.

+##Exercise 8 - Solution & discussion

+Congrats - you made it !!!